There are plenty of tools for users with disabilities built into operating systems themselves. Here are some tips on how to access and use them.

 Other Programs and Resources

 Here are some other useful tools to check out.
-Also, for more cool software for disabled users, check out our list of educational tools and resources for disabled college students.Software
+Also, for more cool software for users with disabilities, check out our list of educational tools and resources for college students.Software

 is a popular screen reader program that works with Windows.

 is another popular free screen reader for Windows.